helpbuttons/hb-docs/docs/English/index.md

 ## Project background

-Helpbuttons is developed by a group of voluntary programmers.
+Helpbuttons has been developed by a group of voluntary programmers.
 The project has been in development since 2012 through several prototypes.
 The current version is a mature, production-ready platform actively used in real communities.
+The current goal is to grow the project into a sustainable platform.

 If you want to support the project, you can donate or contribute code, translation, or documentation — see [Contact](15contact.md).